Salon-de-Provence Air Base: Overview

 In addition, it hosts a school of the French Navy: the school of Naval Aviation (EAN).

 World War II

 Salon-de-Provence Air Base is a pre-World War II airfield, which was used by the Armée de l'Air during the early part of the war.
-It was briefly a base for RAF Bomber Command Wellingtons, which were sent to Salon from England, for raids on the Italian port of Genoa, as a part of Operation Haddock.
+It was briefly a base for RAF Bomber Command Vickers Wellingtons, which were sent to Salon from England, for raids on the Italian port of Genoa, as a part of Operation Haddock.
 After the 1940 Battle of France and the June Armistice with Nazi Germany, it became part of the limited (Armée de l'Air de Vichy) air force of the Vichy Government.
 Known Vichy units at Salon-de-Provence were: